Paying it forward: How I saved my business a small fortune.

 I came to understand the physical and mental exhaustion of being a tradesman leaves little energy for arithmetic acrobatics trying to work out profit margins and job costing.
 How simple I had considered that as a software engineer.
 How blinkered I had been.
 Fatigue had caused me to make a very bad decision.

 I discovered the solution long after I fitted my last garage door.
-The Wonderful One app allows trades (or anyone for that matter) to take payment for a penny per transaction.
+The Wonderful One app allows trades (or anyone for that matter) to take instant payments for a penny per transaction.
 In my case, that would have been one one-thousand and seventy-fourth of the cost of taking a debit card payment.
 There’s a 14 day free trial, then a monthly subscription of £9.99 per month for 1,000 transactions.
 No contract.
 Transactions are 1p each.

 The lonely lady?
 The experience had shaken me, and I’d been found wanting: I hadn’t a clue how to properly help her.
 Luck was on my side - a few days later I was quoting one of her neighbours for a garage door.
 I seized the opportunity and related the story about the lady across the road.
 By the time I fitted the neighbours door, contact had been made: a group of neighbours were looking out for my elderly lady and including her in their lives.